youpiwaza/server-related-tutorials/01-docker/04-my-tests/09-traefik-curated/11-prod-hello-curated/08-hello-stack-curated-comments/README.md

 # tutum/helloworld all fixes, working and properly commented

-Final product after 3 weeks of mental diarrhea
+Final product after 3 weeks of mental diarrhea.

+See precedent stuff in 01-docker/04-my-tests/09-traefik-curated/11-prod-hello-curated/* for more insights.

 ## Notes & recommandations